Velesio/velesio-aiserver/monitoring/README.md

 # Monitoring Stack

-This monitoring setup provides comprehensive observability for the neovratz-aiserver with pre-configured dashboards.
+This monitoring setup provides comprehensive observability for the velesio-aiserver with pre-configured dashboards.

 ## Components